robert/robert.github.com/_posts/2018-07-21-programming-projects-for-advanced-beginners-2-game-of-life.md

 Milestones can even be broken down into smaller milestones.
 Say you're trying to calculate the next board state.
 How about starting by simply calculating the next state of a single cell, and making absolutely sure that that works?
 Once you've the logic for a single cell worked out, you can start looking at how to apply it to every other cell as well.
 Once again, not cheating, just good technique.
 We'll talk more about milestones throughout the project.

-# 1. Build a data structure to store the board state
+# 1. Store the board state

 The ultimate goal of this milestone is to create a function called `random_state`.
 This function will take in 2 arguments - your board's width and its height.
 It will return a board state in which every cell has been randomly initialized to either `ALIVE` (represented by a 1) or `DEAD` (represented by a 0).
+In Life these random patterns are known as "Soups", and they are the quickest way for us to start producing interesting output.

 The Life world is a 2-D grid.
 Regardless of language, 2-D grids are almost always represented in code using a list of lists: